(Zagreb, Split, Hvar, Korčula, Dubrovnik)

-Enjoy a private half day tour of Cetinje town, the one-time centre of Montenegrin rule, with a private vehicle and guide.
-With the breathtaking scenery of mountains behind you, you will head towards Montenegro’s inland beauty.
-Situated beneath the summit of Lovcen, which towers 590 meters above sea level, Cetinje is a blend of natural beauty and impressive cultural heritage.
-This historical town offers an insight to the history of Montenegro.
-Today the Old Royal Capital of Cetinje is a centre of historical and national identity; the memory and continuity of Montenegrin people.
-Your guide will take you for a walk through the UNESCO site of Cetinje.
-Visit the historical St. Peter’s Monastery, founded between 1701 and 1704 by Prince-Bishop Danilo I on the site of the former court of Ivan Crnojevic.
-The block of monasteries became the centre of spiritual, cultural, and political life of Montenegro.
-It was destroyed several times by the Turks and consequently restored.
-The monastery hides one of the greatest relics, the right hand with three fingers of St. John Baptist.
-However, in the unbreakable unity of traditional and eclectic architecture of the 19th century, the central part is the richness in numerous art collections of Cetinje museums.
-Today you will be treated with a VIP tour of the National Museum of Cetinje after opening hours.
-The curator will take you through the Museum of King Nikola, once a royal residence dominated by a luxurious Art-Nouveau style.
-After the tour, enjoy the scenic ride back to your hotel.
+This afternoon you will meet your guide and driver at the hotel for a private tour of Cetinje town – the one-time center of Montenegrin rule.
+With the breathtaking scenery of mountain wreath behind you, you’ll head towards Montenegro’s inland beauty.
+Situated beneath the summit of Lovcen which towers to 590 meters above sea level, Cetinje is a blend of natural beauty and impressive cultural heritage.
+This town-museum offers an insight to the history of Montenegro and creates a unique cultural milieu.
+Your guide will take you for a walk through the UNESCO site of Cetinje and visit the historical St. Peter’s Monastery.
+You will be treated with VIP tour of the National Museum of Cetinje after working hours.
+Your curator will take you through the Museum of King Nikola, once a royal residence dominated by a luxurious Art-Nouveau style.
+After the tour, you will enjoy a scenic ride back to your hotel.
+Includes private local guide for 4 hours, private luxury car & driver on disposal for 4 hours, VIP tour of the National Museum of Cetinje with museum’s curator and entrance fee.

 Enjoy a farewell dinner this evening - try the exquisite cuisine of Aman’s upscale restaurant Queen’s Chair, that serves Pan-Adriatic fare with a distinctive Italian flavour.
 Perched atop a rocky precipice, Queen’s Chair offers breathtaking views of the Bay of Budva.
 Dinner includes a three course menu.

 A transfer from Sveti Stefan and the airport in Dubrovnik with a private vehicle and driver is provided.
 The total transfer time is approximately 2 hours and 15 minutes.